wimbuhAdi/no-GUI-http-SSO-Login-Automation/README.md

 ## Background

-Needing to using manualy login via terminal base browser (lynx) on virtual machine to connect to Uni Network to start my IoT Project is "labour Intensive -_-", SOOO I made this
+Needing to using manually login via terminal base browser (lynx) on virtual machine to connect to Uni Network to start my IoT Project is "labour Intensive -_-", SOOO I made this
 ### Then

 ![](https://github.com/wimbuhAdi/noGUI-httpLoginAutomation/blob/master/SS%20images/noSuccesLoginRequred.jpg)